-· disputes with respect to milestone, royalty and other payments that are believed due under the applicable agreements;
+- disputes with respect to milestone, royalty and other payments that are believed due under the applicable agreements; - · disagreements with respect to the ownership of intellectual property rights or scope of licenses;

-- · disagreements with respect to the ownership of intellectual property rights or scope of licenses; - · disagreements with respect to the scope of any reporting obligations; - · unwillingness on the part of a collaborator to keep us informed regarding the progress of its development and commercialization activities, or to permit public disclosure of these activities; and - · disputes with respect to a collaborator's or our development or commercialization efforts with respect to our products and product candidates.
+- · disagreements with respect to the scope of any reporting obligations; - unwillingness on the part of a collaborator to keep us informed regarding the progress of its development and commercialization activities, or to permit public disclosure of these activities; and - disputes with respect to a collaborator's or our development or commercialization efforts with respect to our products and product candidates.

-For example, we are involved in ongoing litigation with Pepscan Systems B.V., or Pepscan, related to a non-exclusive patent license agreement that we entered into with Pepscan in 2009.
-Pursuant to the patent license agreement, we licensed rights related to the scaffold used for Bicycles contained in certain of our product candidates, including our lead product candidate, BT1718.
-The agreement required us to enter into a framework services agreement with Pepscan for Pepscan to provide certain Bicycles not produced by us.
-In 2010, we entered into such a framework services agreement.
-In 2014, we terminated the framework services agreement in accordance with its terms.
-Subsequently, in 2016, Pepscan terminated the patent license agreement.
-We instituted proceedings in the District Court of The Hague to contest the right of Pepscan to terminate the patent license agreement.
-In response, Pepscan claimed, among other things, that the termination of the framework services agreement and alleged breach by us of confidentiality obligations constituted grounds for the termination of the patent license agreement.
-In a preliminary judgement delivered in April 2018, the District Court of the Hague rejected Pepscan's claim that it was entitled to terminate the patent license agreement on the basis of a breach of a purported exclusive supply obligation.
-The District Court of the Hague reserved for further proceedings the question of whether Pepscan was entitled to terminate the patent license agreement on the basis of allegations that we had breached our confidentiality obligations.
-The District Court of the Hague gave us an opportunity to submit proof to the contrary through written evidence and further hearings.
+For example, we are involved in ongoing litigation with Pepscan Systems B.V., and its affiliates, or Pepscan, related to a non-exclusive patent license agreement that our subsidiary, BicycleRD Limited, or BicycleRD, entered into with Pepscan in 2009.
+Pursuant to the patent license agreement, BicycleRD licensed rights related to the scaffold used for Bicycles contained in certain of our product candidates, including our lead product candidate, BT1718, which is currently in clinical trial sponsored by CRUK, and in THR-149, which has been licensed to Oxurion.
+The agreement required BicycleRD to enter into a framework services agreement with Pepscan under which Pepscan would provide certain BicycleR not produced by BicycleRD.
+In 2010, BicycleRD entered into such a framework services agreement.
+In 2015, BicycleRD terminated the framework services agreement in accordance with its terms.
+Since 2015, we have ceased using the scaffolds claimed by Pepscan in our new product candidates and have instead developed proprietary scaffold technology of our own.

+In 2016, Pepscan terminated the patent license agreement.
+BicycleRD instituted proceedings in the District Court of The Hague, or the District Court, to contest the right of Pepscan to terminate the patent license agreement.
+BicycleRD included a conditional claim for a ruling that the licensed patent relevant to BicycleRD's activities is invalid.
+In response, Pepscan claimed, among other things, that the termination of the framework services agreement and alleged breaches by BicycleRD of confidentiality obligations constituted grounds for the termination of the patent license agreement.
+In an interlocutory judgement delivered in April 2018, the District Court rejected Pepscan's claim that it was entitled to terminate the patent license agreement on the basis of a breach of a purported exclusive supply obligation.
+The District Court reserved for further proceedings a decision on both the validity of the Pepscan patent and the question of whether BicycleRD breached its confidentiality obligations.